Call now for addiction support(877) 648-4288

 Is your loved one struggling with addiction?Get Help

 Frequently Asked Questions

 Chronic and heavy alcohol use destroys liver cells that can result in scarring, hepatitis, and cellular mutation that may lead to cancer.
+Heavy drinking is defined as 15 drinks or more per week (4+ a day) for men and 8 or more drinks per week (3+ a day) for women.
 Under normal circumstances the liver has the ability to regenerate and repair itself, but symptoms may not appear until extensive damage has been caused.

-Alcohol-related liver disease can be divided into three categories that typically progress sequentially: fatty liver, alcoholic hepatitis, and alcoholic cirrhosis.
+Alcohol-related liver disease can be divided stages that typically progress sequentially: fatty liver, alcoholic hepatitis, and alcoholic cirrhosis.

 Fatty Liver (Steatosis)

 The earliest stage of alcohol-related liver disease is called steatosis or fatty liver.
 This occurs when fat accumulates inside liver cells and can even occur in moderate drinkers after one drinking session.
 Fatty liver is hard to spot because there are usually no symptoms, although some may experience abdominal discomfort.
 Almost all people who drink heavily will experience fatty liver, but it is reversible and will usually go away with abstinence from drinking.